Facebook Ads vs Google Ads: Which Is Best for Your Business?

 The actual ad creation process on Facebook is relatively easy with the user-friendly Facebook Ads Manager.
 To build ads:

-- Click the “Create” button on your account dashboard
+- Click the “Create” button on your account dashboard.

 - Choose your ad format, select your audience, edit ad settings, write your ad’s copy, and add images (or video).

 When thoughtfully crafted and expertly targeted, Facebook ads capture latent user interest, generating brand awareness and driving sales.
 It’s important to note, however, that it may take more time to convert Facebook leads to customers (especially for expensive products or have an inherently longer customer journey) as they are not actively seeking your product or service.
-Learn how to advertise your business on Facebook in our step-by-step guide.

 Google is a search engine that allows businesses to advertise on its network with pay-per-click ads.
 Ads are targeted using keywords, and advertisers can set parameters for maximum bids, overall budget, ad scheduling, and location (e.g., ads can be displayed to users in specific geographic areas).